-Approximately 85% of the body’s phosphorus is found in your bones and the rest is distributed through the soft tissues.
-It is fundamental to growth, maintenance, and is necessary along with calcium and magnesium, for proper growth and formation of bones.
+#6 Phosphorous: Approximately 85% of the body’s phosphorus is found in your bones and the rest is distributed through the soft tissues.
+It is fundamental to building, maintenance, and is necessary along with calcium and magnesium, for proper formation of bones.
 Salmon, lean beef, brazil nuts, and lentils are all rich food sources of phosphorous.

-Scientists have discovered Strontium has a unique method of action which provides a dual activity in your bones.
-Strontium inhibits bone resorption while simultaneously stimulating bone growth, an exciting double benefit.
+#10 Strontium: Scientists have discovered Strontium has a unique method of action which provides a dual activity in your bones.
+Strontium inhibits bone resorption while simultaneously stimulating bone building, an exciting double benefit.
 Carrots, barley, peas, and mollusks are all rich food sources of strontium.

-Vitamin K2 cleans calcium deposits from your arteries and deposits it in your bones.
-Vitamin K2 has been clinically proven to provide extraordinary benefits for bone health and cardiovascular health.
+#13 Vitamin K2: Vitamin K2 cleans calcium deposits from your arteries and deposits it in your bones.
+Vitamin K2 has been clinically supported to provide extraordinary benefits for bone health and cardiovascular health.
 Did you know: the most potent natural source of vitamin K2 is natto, which is a fermented soybean traditional to Japanese food.
 Other vitamin K2 rich foods include kale, sardines and egg yolks.